quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part80_9.7_FFT_Assessm.md

 #### Wavelet Analysis Introduction
 Wavelet analysis is a method for analyzing non-stationary signals, which are signals whose forms change over time.
 Unlike Fourier analysis, wavelets provide both frequency and time localization information, making them suitable for signals with varying frequencies as time progresses.

 Background context: Fourier analysis works well for stationary signals where the form of the signal does not change over time.
-However, it fails to provide temporal resolution, meaning it cannot pinpoint when specific frequencies occur in a non-stationary signal like \( y(t) \).
+However, it fails to provide temporal resolution, meaning it cannot pinpoint when specific frequencies occur in a non-stationary signal like $y(t)$.

 :p What is wavelet analysis used for?
 ??x